SJO-C/sjo-c.github.io/content/gallery/gen-linux.md

     #   wait: 75
     # - data: exit
     #   wait: 75
-buttons:
+# buttons:
-  - i18n: view # i18n key (see i18n directory, see https://gohugo.io/functions/i18n/)
+#   - i18n: view # i18n key (see i18n directory, see https://gohugo.io/functions/i18n/)
-    icon: view # optional: use an icon from icons.yaml
+#     icon: view # optional: use an icon from icons.yaml
-    newTab: false # optional: controls if url should be opened in new tab
+#     newTab: false # optional: controls if url should be opened in new tab
-    url: ""
+#     url: ""
-  - i18n: code
+#   - i18n: code
-    icon: code
+#     icon: code
-    url: ""
+#     url: ""
 # [bool] Draft mode will decide if file will be published to 'public/' directory.
-draft: false
+draft: true
 ---